-Below, we’re including a mini-FAQ to attempt to answer some anticipated questions about this change right up front.
+Below, we’re including a mini-FAQ to attempt to answer some anticipated questions about this change in video SEO ranking right up front.
 If you think of something we didn’t include here, just let us know.

 The immediate effect within PRT is that all video terms tracked on Google are shown in PRT as ‘not ranked’ (NTH).
 Since they’re now within their own Google element box, they’re no longer found in the top 100 organic results.
 But don’t worry, keep reading and we’ll help you locate these ranks.

 How do I track videos now on Google with PRT?